awatson1978/MSIB32500/lectures/lecture2.md

 The European Bioinformatics Institute _(EBI)_ in the UK currently stores 20 petabytes of data and back-ups about genes, proteins and small molecules.
 The Genomics Data Commons initiative __(GDC)__ at the University of Chicago, currently host 5.42 petabytes of data and 87.96 Terabytes of RAM).

-See the infrastructure statistics at the [GDC] (https://gdc-portal.nci.nih.gov)
+See the GDC's infrastructure statistics at: (https://gdc-portal.nci.nih.gov)